rajatrajoria/sudoku-solver/README.md

 # Sudoku Solver

 This project is built using React Js.
-React Forms are extensively used.
+React Forms are extensively used. <br>
+The application is expected to handle all the edge cases.
+Color codes are also used to enhance visual aspects.

 ## How to Run?

 To run this project on your local machine, follow the below steps:

-Use 'git clone https://github.com/rajatrajoria/sudoku-solver.git' command to clone this repo to your computer.
+ 1. Use 'git clone' command to clone this repo to your computer.
-Install the dependencies using 'npm install'
+ 2. Install the dependencies using 'npm install'
-Now, start the local server and view the project in action.
+ 3. Now, start the local server and view the project in action.